SAVE THE FROGS! Art Contest

 Amphibian populations worldwide are in the midst of a mass extinction crisis, yet many people are completely unaware!
 We need your help in getting the word out: we encourage all nature lovers to seek out their inner frog artist and participate in the SAVE THE FROGS!
 Art Contest!
 People of all ages, nationalities, and skill levels are encouraged to enter the contest, and we hope all schools will draw frog art on Save The Frogs Day!

 The SAVE THE FROGS!
 Art Contest invites you to create your coolest frog artwork.
-The contest will raise awareness of the amphibian extinction problem by getting people involved and interested, and the artwork will be used on t-shirts, stickers, posters, coffee mugs, hats, and in greeting cards and books, to both publicize our cause and raise money for SAVE THE FROGS! amphibian conservation efforts.
+The contest raises awareness of the amphibian extinction problem by getting people involved and interested, and the artwork is used on t-shirts, stickers and posters, and in greeting cards and books, to both publicize our cause and raise money for SAVE THE FROGS! amphibian conservation efforts.

 “We had a whole unit on this.
 The kids learned SO MUCH science along with the history of frogs all in the name of art!”

 — Karen, Teacher, Ohio